Let’s first see what you will be learning further in this What is AWS CLI blog:

 - Auto-prompt of AWS CLI parameters to help users.
 Using the –cli-auto-prompt option, you can prompt for the next entry.
 For example, check out this image:

-- Wizards have been added for configuring, dynamodb and lambda commands.
+- Wizards have been added for configuring, Amazon Dynamodb, and lambda commands.
 For instance:

 Now, let’s see how to download, install, and configure AWS CLI.